Alfresco/alfresco-helloworld-transformer/helloworld-t-engine/README.md

 ## Additional notes

 ##### Using custom package names
-The Hello World example uses Spring dependency injection to wire beans.
+The base T-Engine uses Spring dependency injection to auto wire beans.
+By default, only the `org.alfresco.transform` package and sub-packages are scanned.
+Spring provides [several](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.html) ways to add additional packages if you don't wish to use this package for your own components.
-For this to work, Spring component scan needs to include the 'org.alfresco.transform' package, which it does by default.
-It is ok to change this package name, but the 'org.alfresco.transformer' will need to be added back for component scanning.
-Spring provides several ways to do this, one of which is to add @ComponentScan annotation to the Application with the new package and the 'org.alfresco.transformer' package configured for component scanning.

 ##### Issues with fabric8-maven-plugin
 Ensure that the Docker installation has Docker Experimental Features enabled.